LIGO Celebrates 5th Anniversary of First Gravitational Wave Detection

 Broader Impacts of the Event

-Reminiscing about that day, and the days and weeks that followed is still fun for many.
+Reminiscing about that day and the days and weeks that followed is still fun for many at LIGO.
 And much has been written and recalled about that historic first detection.
 But what have we learned in the intervening five years?
-What is LIGO now telling us about the invisible side of the universe?
+What is LIGO now telling us about the invisible side of the Universe?
 And what does the future hold for this emerging field of scientific inquiry?

 Changes have occurred in cultural, organizational, and of course scientific arenas.
 On the organizational and cultural side, said Mike Landry, “we went from being hermetically sealed in O1 [disclosing discoveries to very few] to a private network of 96 different electromagnetic and neutrino collaborators with 200 different instruments, to public alerts in O3, which is admittedly a much better place to be”.
 (For those with an Android or iPhone, there’s even an app for that.)